pgspider/influxdb_fdw/README.md

 - **host** as *string*, optional

 The address used to connect to InfluxDB server.
+Please note it's important to use `http://` or `https://` prefix before host address.

 - **port** as *integer*, optional